There0513/SnowCrash/README.md

 # SnowCrash

-This project will be an introduction to cyber security.
+This project is a modest introduction to the wide world of cyber security.
+A world